 North Minneapolis is a medically underserved area, with a rich and troubled past, facing exciting prospects for the future.

-Our clinic cares for a culturally, ethnically, and racially diverse population, including African Americans, Caucasians, Hispanics, Hmong, Native Americans, Somalis, and other African immigrants.
+Our clinic cares for a culturally, ethnically, and racially diverse population, including African Americans, White, Hispanics, Hmong, Native Americans, Somali, and other African immigrants.

 Mentoring and education